-In this semester, the previous studio session is cancelled.
-Instead, we will solve the studio problems during lectures.
+In this semester, we will solve the studio problems during lectures.
 You are still encouraged to solve those problems in a group setting.
 So you may want to sit next to your group members before the class starts.

-While you are working on studio problems, you are more than welcome to reach to me as well.
+While you are working on in-lecture problems, you are more than welcome to reach to me as well.
 Related questions are still welcome any time during the class.
 Feel free to interrupt me.
 I won't feel annoyed but pleased.